 Composition of bi-coupling schemes

-To combine multiple coupling schemes, simply add them one after the other in the configuration:
+preCICE allows us to combine multiple coupling schemes by only specifying them one after the other in the configuration:

 <coupling-scheme:parallel-explicit> <participants first="MySolver1" second="MySolver2"/> ... </coupling-scheme:parallel-explicit> <coupling-scheme:parallel-explicit> <participants first="MySolver1" second="MySolver3"/> ... </coupling-scheme:parallel-explicit>